Sweetcoder/JSMusicDB/README.md

 - backend
 	- serverType: default servertype 0) no server, 1) synology server 2) node.js server
 	- serverURL: the full path of the server; including any ports
+- useWizard: Optionally it's possible to set-up the default server settings by using a one-time wizard.

 Requirements
 ------------